development to continue, we will ultimately need to find sources of renewable or virtually

 preserve the familiar and there's no guarantee that things will turn out the best for our

 particular species.
-Some have looked ahead and seen this.
-But they usually don't get much
+Some had looked ahead and seen this.
+But they usually

 support from societies that are too busy trying to "make do" and that are rushing backwards